Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 Get up early and take the bus to the Takijiri bus stop [Goolge Maps location] – you’d want to be there no later than 0900h.

 Pop into the Kumano Kodo Information Center [Google Maps location] (in a round building across the river) for some last-minute advice and/or to use the bathroom.
-The Center also provides some historic information on the Kumano Kodo for those who’d like to learn a bit more.
-Don’t stay too long though as you’d want to get going – there is a long day ahead of you.
+The Center also provides historical information on Kumano Kodo for those who want to learn more.
+Don’t stay too long, though, as you’d like to get going – there is a long day ahead of you.

 kumano kodo information center takijiri oji